Kantakii/Jubeat-3D-printed-cab-eddition-/README.md

 -ASSEMBLY

 STEP 1

 Insert all 64 switches into the "Core" first using th 2M screws.
+You will be using the core to hold all the switches in place for easier soldering.
+DONT HEAT UP THE SWITCHES FOR TOO LONG, IT'S EASY TO MELT THE SWITCHES AND DAMAGE THEM, WIRE WRAP THE SWITCHES IF POSSIBLE.

  ____________________________________________________________
 STEP 2

 Solder and arrange 4 switches to one button based on the button's shape(refer to pic below) to the switches.(Each button needs 4 switches)
 Connect the 4 switches to one Main Wire out, and that wire would be the input for that button.